 Status Action Step Description of Action Step Status #1 New outdoor dining procedures were promoted to all restaurants.
-Special Event procedures will be incorporated in an updated Business Handbook - scheduled for updating and web posting Q1 2019. ✓ #2 Independent Restaurant Guide was produced by the Village and incorporated as a full page ad in the Chamber of Commerce Community Guides.
-Update and reprint as a rack card or flier for 2019.
+Special Event procedures will be incorporated in an updated Business Handbook. ~ #2 Independent Restaurant Guide was produced by the Village and incorporated as a full page ad in the Chamber of Commerce Community Guides.
+Update and reprint as a rack card or flier for future years.
 Guide is distributed at local hotels and events.
-The 2019 Chamber Guide will feature a local dining section. ✓ #3 Village website features all businesses by type/category and location.
-Several user-friendly enhancements were incorporated with the new website rollout.
-Data is updated in real time, with active Business Licenses. ✓ #4 The Gurnee's Got It Facebook page shares the news, specials, and events of Gurnee businesses and community organizations.
-Its primary focus is on promoting independent business but does include Gurnee's important tourism and hospitality industry. ~ #5 Lake County Restaurant Week debuted in June 2016 and has become an annual promotion.
-It will be back again March 1-10, 2019.
-This event, which showcases Lake County's independent dining establishments, has included many Gurnee restaurants.
-Back-to-School shopping and Holiday shopping Facebook promotions feature retail, while service businesses are supported throughout the year via sharing of their posts. ✓ #6 Gurnee's first Small Business Saturday (SBS) event in 2016 featured 17 independent retailers and restaurants.
+Of the approximately 125 restaurants in Gurnee, nearly 35 are independently owned/operated. \checkmark #3 Village website features all businesses by type/category and location.
+Several user- friendly enhancements were incorporated with the new website rollout.
+The goal is for business data to be updated in real time, with active Business Licenses. ~ #4 The Gurnee's Got It Facebook page shares the news, specials, and events of Gurnee businesses and community organizations.
+Its primary focus is on promoting independent business but does include Gurnee's important tourism and hospitality industry. ~ #5 Alpha Media's opening in Gurnee Mills in early 2020 provides an opportunity for a coordinated promotion effort to make best use of the in-kind trade advertising the Village will be receiving.
+Visit Lake County and the major tourism and governmental partners will be invited to participate in live radio segments as well as being the subject of ongoing radio spots.
+Lake County Restaurant Week debuted in June 2016 and has become an annual promotion, now held in the spring.
+This event, which showcases Lake County's independent dining establishments, has included many Gurnee restaurants, including in 2019 Chocolate Sanctuary, Stevens, Timothy O'Toole's, Great Wolf's Barnwood Restaurant, Holiday Inn's Spice Restaurant, Giordanos, and Salutos.
+Back-to-School shopping and Holiday shopping Facebook promotions feature retail, while service businesses are supported throughout the year via sharing of their posts.
+A major initiative has been participation in the Visit Lake County Holiday coop campaign, which features holiday shopping at Gurnee Mills, Holiday in the Park at Six Flags Great America, overnight stays at Great Wolf Lodge and other hotel partners, and events throughout the holiday season in Gurnee. ~ #6 Gurnee's first Small Business Saturday (SBS) event in 2016 featured 17 independent retailers and restaurants.
 In 2017, it was expanded it to two Saturdays and featured a shuttle to the Holiday Train; 29 retailers and restaurants participated.
-For 2018, the event was transitioned to the Chamber of Commerce; the Village played a supporting role.
-Each year's Small Business Saturday event has included collection (at local businesses) of nonperishables for the Northern IL Food Bank. $\checkmark$ #7 See #6 $\checkmark$ #8 Trade show displays were updated Fall 2018.
-Marketing Materials are being updated now by a5 Marketing; projected completion March 2019.
+For 2018, the event was transitioned to the Chamber of Commerce; the Village played a supporting role; this will continue for 2019. \checkmark #7 See #6 \checkmark #8 Trade show displays were updated Fall 2018.
+Marketing Materials have been updated by staff and a5 Marketing; projected completion December 2019.